 Beth Rascoe Kilinc came to UNH from the Council on International Educational Exchange where she managed international faculty and experiential programs.
 Previously, she was the Associate Director of Study Abroad at Northeastern University in Boston and Manager of Programs & Education for Hostelling International.
 She has a B.A. in Liberal Arts from George Washington University, an M.A. in Education from New York University, and studied abroad in Italy and Israel.
-Beth’s CIE responsibilities include international agreements and risk management.
+Beth’s CIE responsibilities include international risk management and international program policy and development.

 Catherine D'Auteuil is originally from the United Kingdom and graduated from King Alfred’s College, Winchester, England with a B.A. in American Studies and English.
 She traveled to the University of Southern Maine in 1996 where she participated in an exchange program.
 She moved to the U.S. in 2000 to pursue a Masters degree in Higher Education (specializing in International Education) at the University of Maine and went on to work in the Office of International Programs as the Study Abroad Advisor.
 Most recently she was the Assistant Director of International Student Life at the University of Georgia.